porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 The Button is provided in 2 different variants:

-- **Icon and Text** Default button size with 48 px height.
+- **Icon and Text** Default button size with a height of 48px.
 The button length adapts to the length of the text label.
-- **Icon only** The icon only contains an icon and no further text information, it is highly recommended to use it only in cases where the user is fully aware of the button function (this can be ensured e.g. by using an expressive icon or by logical composition with other components - just think of a form field followed by a Button Icon with submit function)
+- **Icon only** The icon only contains an icon and no further text information.
+It is highly recommended to use it only in cases where the user is fully aware of the button function (this can be ensured e.g. by using an expressive icon or by logical composition with other components - just think of a form field followed by a Button Icon with submit function).

 ## Button types